hydra-language/hydra/README.md

 ---

-Hydra is a new programming language designed for clarity, safety, and performance.

 ## 🚀 Current Status

 Hydra is currently in the **language specification phase**.
 The core syntax and features have been designed, and the project is focused on building the foundational compiler and toolchain.